Fregattenkapitän (Crew 27)

 Kptlt.
 Günther Hessler after his second patrol

-Günther Hessler joined the Navy in April 1927.
-After completing officer training he served some years on torpedo boats and on the line ship Schlesien.
+Günther Hessler joined the Kriegsmarine in April 1927.
+Prior to being assigned to the U-Boot-Waffe (U-boat arm) he served on torpedo boats and the battleship Schlesien.

-In April 1940 he transferred to the U-boat force and six months later commissioned the Type IX B U-boat U-107.
-It was rare for an officer to take command of a U-boat without previous experience as a watch officer or a commander-in-training (Kommandanten- Schüler), but Hessler was an experienced Navy officer and he soon demonstrated that it was a correct decision to give him a combat U-boat right away, as during his first patrol he sank four ships with a total of 18,514 tons.
+In April 1940 he transferred to the U-boat force and six months later commissioned U-107.
+It was rare for an officer to take command of a U-boat without previous experience as a watch officer or Kommandanten-Schüler (Commander-in-training), but Hessler was an experienced Navy officer and he soon demonstrated that this was a correct decision: during his first patrol he sank four ships totalling 18,514 tons.

-But he became famous with his second patrol on U-107.
+But it was the second patrol in U-107 that was to make him famous.
 Kptlt.
-Günther Hessler put out from Lorient, France at 19:30 on 29 March, 1941 for what would become the most successful patrol of the entire war against Allied merchant shipping.
-She left the base along with U-94 commanded by Kptlt.
-Kuppisch, but then U-107 headed southwards.
-Her operational area was around the Canary Islands and near Freetown, where she sank 14 ships with a total of 86,699 tons, starting with the British merchant SS Eskdene which required two torpedoes and 104 rounds from the heavy 105mm fast-firing deck cannon.
-The largest ship sunk on that patrol was the British Calchas of 10,305 tons.
-On 1 June, 1941 they sank the British U-boat trap Alfred Jones of 5,013 tons.
-U-107 returned to Lorient on 2 July 1941.
-Before Günther Hessler left U-107 in November 1941 he made a third patrol, during which he sank three ships with a total of 13,641 tons.
+Günther Hessler put out from Lorient at 19:30 on 29 March 1941 to sink the highest tonnage of Allied merchant ships of any U-boat patrol of the entire war.
+U-107 left base in company with U-94 (Kuppisch), but U-107 then headed south.
+Her operational area was around the Canary Islands and near Freetown, where she sank 14 ships totalling 86,699 tons, starting with the British merchant SS Eskdene which required two torpedoes and 104 rounds from the 105mm fast-firing deck gun.
+The largest ship sunk was the British Calchas of 10,305 tons.
+On 1 June 1941 Hessler sank what he assumed was a 'Q ship' (decoy vessel), the British Alfred Jones (wrongly, Q-ships having been withdrawn from service in March).

 Günther Hessler and his wife Ursula.

-After the war Hessler spent more then a year in Allied captivity.
+After the war Hessler spent over a year in Allied captivity.
 From 1947 to 1951 he was commissioned by the Royal Navy to write The U-Boat War in the Atlantic in three volumes, with the assistance of Korvkpt.
-Alfred Hoschatt, former commander of U-378 and later also a staff member of the BdU op.
+Alfred Hoschatt, former commander of U-378 and later, on the staff of BdU op with Hessler.

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.